Partnership Stems from ULI Advisory Panels Focused on Healthy Living in Three Colorado Communities

 According to McMahon, while some of the same principles can be applied, there is no “one-size-fits-all” solution for creating a healthy community.
 “Each community requires a unique set of solutions tailored to overcoming the community’s liabilities and taking advantage of its assets.
 The ultimate goal is to create a community where the healthy choice is the easy choice,” he said.

 Established in 1947, ULI’s advisory service program assembles experts in all aspects of real estate and land use to make recommendations for complex planning and development projects, programs and policies.
 ULI panels, globally renowned for their objectivity, have developed more than 600 studies on a broad spectrum of issues ranging from mixed-income housing to military base reuse.

-Complete recommendations made by the panels for Arvada, Lamar and Westwood are in the individual reports, which are available at online.
+Complete recommendations made by the panels for Arvada, Lamar and Westwood are in the individual reports.

 About the Urban Land Institute

 The Urban Land Institute (www.uli.org) is a global nonprofit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
 Established in 1936, the Institute has nearly 30,000 members worldwide representing all aspects of land use and development disciplines.